Transition Courses: Nursing

 - A Health Sciences Placement Network (HSPnet) Consent form

-- A letter of assessment from CRNBC indicating eligibility for nurse licensure
+- A letter of assessment from BCCNP indicating eligibility for nurse licensure

-Internationally educated nurses whose first language is not English are required to provide evidence of English proficiency by passing the Canadian English Language Benchmark Assessment for Nurses (CELBAN) at the level required by the College of Registered Nurses of British Columbia.
+Internationally educated nurses whose first language is not English are required to provide evidence of English proficiency by passing the Canadian English Language Benchmark Assessment for Nurses (CELBAN) at the level required by the British Columbia College of Nursing Professionals.

 TRU-OL program students are responsible for consulting with their program advisor to ensure that courses selected are appropriate for their program of study and educational goals.